 Waldorf schools also very strongly promote technology-free childhoods.
 There is generally no technology used on campus.
 Children are encouraged to play, use their hands, and read instead of using gadgets outside of school.
 We all know that that’s easier said than done, but in general, the children understand that technology should have limits and that there are many other fun and creative ways to spend time.

 There’s also no media allowed.
 Kids aren’t allowed to wear clothes that have Marvel or Disney or other characters on them.
 By focusing on function and comfort over brand or trends, they seem better able to focus on school and each other.

 In kindergarten through second grade, children take weekly nature walks.
 In 2nd grade, kids take small off-campus field trips to learn about local places for hiking and nature exploration.
 In 3rd grade, field trips supplement the gardening curriculum, so they visit farms.
 This includes an overnight field trip to Full Belly Farm.
 In 4th grade, the field trips focus on the history of California and the biology of animals.
 These include an overnight to Fort Ross on the Sonoma Coast to learn about Russian history in early California, day field trips to learn about Native American history, and an overnight to Año Nuevo to observe wild elephant seals.
 By 8th grade, they’ve worked up to a week away without any parent chaperones (!).

 And homework…In the earlier grades, kids are encouraged to help with chores at home.
 Typically, there is no formal homework until at least grade 4.
 Just like when I was a kid!
 In my kids’ school, Noah’s teacher makes his own worksheets, and they get one math and one reading worksheet per day, plus about 15 minutes of reading.
-They also have to practice their instrument about an hour per week.
+They also have to practice their instrument one to two hours per week.
+However, the amount of homework in his Waldorf school depends on the teacher.

 What do you think?
 Would you consider a Waldorf school for your kids?
 What kind of school did you go to?